 28-03.1-01-14.
 Professional relationships.
-The registrant will not knowingly associate professionally with or allow the use of one's name with engineers or land surveyors who do not conform to ethical practices, or with persons not legally qualified to render the professional services for which the association is intended.
+The registrant shall not knowingly associate professionally with or allow the use of one's name with persons not legally qualified to render the professional services for which the association is intended.

 - Registrants in private practice shall not review the work of another registrant for the same client, except with the knowledge of such registrant, or unless the connection of such registrant with the work has been terminated.
 This prohibition shall not preclude a registrant from responding to a client-initiated or owner-initiated solicitation for a second opinion. - 2.
-Registrants in governmental, industrial, or educational employment are entitled to review and evaluate the work of other registrants when so required by their employment duties. - Registrants in sales or industrial employment are entitled to make engineering comparisons of represented products with products of other suppliers. - 4.
-Registrants shall not use association with a nonregistrant, a corporation, or partnership, as a cloak for unethical acts.

-- 5. The registrant shall not furnish limited services in such a manner as to enable unregistered persons to evade: - Federal, state, and local laws and regulations, including building permit requirements; or - b.
+Registrants in governmental, industrial, or educational employment may review and evaluate the work of other registrants when so required by their employment duties. - 3.
+Registrants in sales or industrial employment may make engineering comparisons of represented products with products of other suppliers. - 4.
+Registrants shall not use association with a nonregistrant, a corporation, or partnership, as a cloak for unethical acts. - 5.
+The registrant shall not furnish limited services in such a manner as to enable unregistered persons to evade: - a.
+Federal, state, and local laws and regulations, including building permit requirements; or - b.
 Registration requirements. - 6.
 The registrant may not take over, review, revise, or sign or seal drawings or revisions thereof when such plans are begun by persons not properly registered and qualified or do any other act to enable either such persons or the project owners, directly or indirectly, to evade the registration requirements.